 - Real Time-Full Payment Submissions.

-- Wage or pay slips to cover total period of employment created for each worker
+- Wage or pay slips to cover the total period of employment created for each worker

 - Additional Specified Documents – A duplicate HMRC Full Payment Submission for the year before the jobs were created and the year that the jobs were created and signed by the applicant; or if the business started employing staff for which points are being claimed before they were reporting under Real Time, a form P35.